Virtual instruments: playing the future from a single interface

 A brief history of virtual instruments

-What exactly are virtual musical instruments today?
+What virtual instruments mean today

 • hyper-realistic string sections